imixs/imixs-docker/backup/README.md

 	    environment:
 	      SETUP_CRON: "0 3 * * *"
 	      BACKUP_POSTGRES_USER: "postgres"
-	      BACKUP_POSTGRES_PASSWORD: "adminadmin"
+	      BACKUP_POSTGRES_PASSWORD: "xxxxxxxxxx"
 	      BACKUP_POSTGRES_HOST: "postgresoffice"
 	      BACKUP_POSTGRES_ROLLING: "5"
 	....

+## Manual Backup

+To start a backup manually from inside the container run:

+	./backup.sh

+You can start a manual backup from outside with the following command

+	docker exec -it 82526abbabfe ls /root/backup.sh

+(You need to replace the container ID with the id of your backup service.)

 # Restore

-All backup files are stored in the folder _backups/_ and start with a time stamp in ISO format To restore a backup run the script _restore.sh_ with the timestamp
+All backup files are stored in the folder _/root/backups/_ and start with a time stamp in ISO format

+You can verify the current available backups from outside with the command:

+	docker exec -it 82526abbabfe ls -la /root/backups

+(You need to replace the container ID with the id of your backup service.)

+To restore a backup run the script _restore.sh_ followed by the timestamp

 	./restore.sh 2018-01-05_03:00

 **Note:** After a restore it is recommended to restart the wildfly container because wildfly uses JPA with a internal cache.
 To discard this cache a restore or a redeployment is needed.

+Also you can trigger a restore from outside with the command:

+	docker exec -it 82526abbabfe ls -la /root/restore.sh 2018-01-05_03:00

+## Get a Backup File form FTP

+In case you need to pull a backup file from the FTP space run the ftpget.sh command:

+	ftpget.sh /imixs-cloud/SERVICE-ID/BACKUPFILE BACKUPFILE

+You need to specify the source file located in your ftp server.
+After the FTP get is completed, the file is written into the directory /root/backups/.
+You can run a restore on this file.

 # Contribute
 The source is available on [Github](https://github.com/imixs/imixs-docker).
 Please [report any issues](https://github.com/imixs/imixs-docker/issues).